Welcome to the Spearfishing in Mallorca – What you need to know series!

 Summing it up

 The legal requirements for spearfishing here may seem a little overwhelming at a first glance.
 But as long as you have your paperwork in order it’s a very quick and straight forward process to get your permits issued.
-If you don’t speak the languages of use here I do offer application services for a fee.
+If you don’t speak the languages of use here ask help from someone who does.
+Do not expect to make yourself understood at the relevant offices in English or any other foreign language.

 In the next episode we are going to have a look at the dive conditions in Mallorca and how they affect spearfishing.